mohamedyanis/gallons2litres/README.md

 5. Run the ```paint_app.py``` file.

 ## :information_source: Inmportant!
 This app is for beginners, you can change the mathematical process, use it as a conventer for everything.
-Just change the The relation between the two units you zqnt to convert. <br>
+Just change the The relation between the two units you want to convert. <br>
 Change the relation in the line 7: <br>
 ```python
 var3 = var2 * 3.785